RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/polkadot/CHAIN_CONNECTION.md

 # 🏁 Conclusion

-In this tutorial you’ve learned how to use the [Polkadot.js](https://polkadot.js.org/docs/) package and DataHub to connect to a Polkadot node.
+In this tutorial you’ve learned how to use the [Polkadot.js](https://polkadot.js.org/docs/) package to connect to a Polkadot node.
 You also learned how to run a simple query to test that connection.